nf-core/cageseq/README.md

 See [usage docs](docs/usage.md) for all of the available options when running the pipeline.

 ## Documentation

-The nf-core/cageseq pipeline comes with documentation about the pipeline, found in the `docs/` directory:

 1. [Installation](https://nf-co.re/usage/installation)
 2. Pipeline configuration